CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_generics_optimization_report.md

-# OpenEchoSystem.Core.Generics Optimization Report
+# ConsmicLexicon.Foundation.Generics Optimization Report

 ## Overview

-This report summarizes the optimization efforts for the `OpenEchoSystem.Core.Generics` module, focusing on `GenericObjectExtensions` and `GenericObjectHelpers`.
+This report summarizes the optimization efforts for the `ConsmicLexicon.Foundation.Generics` module, focusing on `GenericObjectExtensions` and `GenericObjectHelpers`.
 The primary goal was to identify and address performance bottlenecks, improve code readability, and enhance maintainability.

 ## Initial Analysis